dbart01/DBGeneratorCI/README.md

 DBGeneratorCI
 =============

-A simple class that generates CoreImage `CIFilter` subclasses to allow the use of property setters to set values on filters.
+A simple class that generates CoreImage `CIFilter` subclasses to allow the use of property setters to set values on filters, compile-time type-checking and autocomplete.

 The CoreImage framework can be a daunting experience, especially for the novice.
 With heavy reliance on KVC, misspelled property names are a regular occurrence and there is zero code completion.
 The following snippet demonstrates the problem very well.
 ```objc